MylesScholz/A-Life-Capstone-Project/docs/src/cell_membrane.md

 - void setActivationThreshold(const float activationThreshold): sets _activationThreshold to the given value if it is in [0.0, 1.0]
 - float getActivationThreshold(): returns _activationThreshold

+- void setGrowthCap(const float growthCap): sets _growthCap to the given value if it is in (0.0, 1.0]
+- float getGrowthCap() const: returns _growthCap

 - void setNReceptors(const int nReceptors): sets _nReceptors to the given value and updates the Receptors
 - int getNReceptors(): returns _nReceptors